- Former NFL MVP

 - Frequent media guest

 When people think of Archie Manning, they think football.
 But Archie’s appeal transcends his athletic achievements.
 People far and wide have been inspired by his warm personality, his drive and sense of humor.
-He was recently selected as one of 10 outstanding New Orleanians by Family Service of Greater New Orleans and named Hornblower of the Year by the Public Relations Society of America.
+He was selected Father of the Year by the National Father’s Day Council.
 He currently serves in public relations and consulting capacities for several local, regional and national companies, including Gatorade, Liberty Mutual Coach of the Year, Direct TV and Zurich.
 For 25 years he hosted four Archie Manning Cystic Fibrosis benefit golf tournaments in Louisiana and Mississippi and is active in a wide variety of charitable and civic causes.

-Archie Manning was born May 19, 1949, in Drew, Mississippi.
-He attended the University of Mississippi where he was named an All-American Quarterback and is the only Ole Miss player to have his number retired.
-He was voted Mississippi’s Greatest All-Time Athlete in 1992, and recently named Mississippi’s Most Popular Athlete of the Century.
+Archie was born May 19, 1949, in Drew, Mississippi.
+He attended the University of Mississippi where he was named an All-American Quarterback and his number is retired.
+He was voted Mississippi’s Greatest All-Time Athlete in 1992, and was named Mississippi’s Most Popular Athlete of the Century.
 He was elected to the 50-Year All-South Team (1940-1990), named one of the Top 25 Athletes of the Century in Louisiana and he and his son Peyton were named among the 100 All-Time Greatest College Football Players.
 Archie was inducted into the National Football Foundation College Hall of Fame and is a member of other Halls of Fame including Louisiana and Mississippi.

 In 1971, Archie was the second player chosen in the NFL draft – the number one draft choice of the New Orleans Saints.
-(He was also drafted four times by major league baseball!)
-He set Saints passing records, played in two Pro Bowls and was named the NFL Most Valuable Player in 1978.
+He set Saints passing records, played in two Pro Bowls and was named the NFC Most Valuable Player in 1978.
 He was the first player in Saints history to be inducted into the Louisiana Superdome Wall of Fame and was in the first class of the Saints Ring of Honor.
 He concluded his 15-year career in 1985.
+He was also drafted four times by major league baseball.

 While in pro football, he received the Byron “Whizzer” White Humanitarian Award, the Bart Starr Humanitarian Award, the Spirit of Good Sports Award from the National Sportscasters and Sportswriters Association and the U.S. Jaycees named him one of 10 Outstanding Young Americans.
-In 2005 Archie Manning received the Legends award from the Davey O’Brien Foundation and the Aspire award, a tribute to life’s coaches, from the Cal Ripken Foundation.
+In 2005 Archie received the Legends award from the Davey O’Brien Foundation and the Aspire award, a tribute to life’s coaches, from the Cal Ripken Foundation.
 Archie was honored by the United States Sports Academy with the 2006 Distinguished Service Award.
 Also, he received the Silver Buffalo, the Boy Scouts of America’s highest award.
 Archie received the Reds Bagnell Award from the Maxwell Football Club, he was the 51st winner of the Bert Bell Award, and was honored at the Super Bowl in New Orleans with the Pat Summerall Award.
 Archie and his wife Olivia were recipients of the National Pathfinder Award for their work in post-Hurricane Katrina.

-His community activities include Louisiana Special Olympics, the New Orleans Area Boy Scout Council, the Salvation Army, United Way Speakers Bureau, NOKIA Sugar Bowl Committee, New Orleans Sports Foundation and is Chairman of the Board of the National Football Foundation.
+His community activities include Louisiana Special Olympics, the New Orleans Area Boy Scout Council, the Salvation Army, United Way Speakers Bureau, Allstate Sugar Bowl Committee and the New Orleans Sports Foundation and is Chairman of the Board of the National Football Foundation.
 He was selected to serve on the first College Football Playoff selection committee.

-Archie Manning and his wife Olivia reside in New Orleans and have three sons, Cooper, Peyton and Eli.
+Archie and Olivia reside in New Orleans and have three sons, Cooper, Peyton and Eli.
 They are the proud grandparents of three boys and four girls.

-Archie and Peyton have written a book entitled “Manning: A Father, His Sons and A Football Legacy”.
+Archie and Peyton wrote a book entitled “Manning: A Father, His Sons and A Football Legacy”.
 Peyton and Eli also wrote a children’s book entitled “Family Huddle”.
 Archie and his boys have operated the Manning Passing Academy, a summer camp for high school quarterbacks and receivers, for 18 years.
 Archie is an owner of Manning’s, a sports-themed restaurant on Fulton Street in New Orleans.